isomerpages/cris-scri/news-and-events/workshops-and-training/_posts/2025-09-30-post-Clinical Research Coordinator Level 1 Programme.md

 minimum technical requirements:</p>
 <ol data-tight="true" class="tight">
 <li>
-<p>Use of PC or Laptop for MCQ Examination, as the system is not compatible
+<p>Use of PC or Laptop for Examination, as the system is not compatible on
-on Mobile devices (e.g. mobile phone or tablets).
+Mobile devices (e.g. mobile phone or tablets).
 You are also strongly encouraged to access the Zoom virtual class via a PC or Laptop for better learning experience as you need to refer to the training handouts while attending the class.</p>
 </li>
 <li>
 <p>Stable internet connection (3G or 4G/LTE), with minimum bandwidth of 600kbps